bebound/bebound.github.io/content/posts/near-duplicate-with-simhash.md

 ### How to generate features from document {#how-to-generate-features-from-document}

+There are many ways to generate features from document.
+The easiest way to generate feature is to use words in the document.
+You can also use phrases or n-grams as features.

-One easy way to do this is to use a window to get sub-string from document.
+You may also use a window to get sub-string from document.
 For each sub-string, using the hash value of string as features, and the count of this string as weight.

 For example, if we has this sentence: `kk really rocks!`.